endvvell/muz.lisp/README.md

 $ git clone https://github.com/endvvell/muz.lisp.git
 ```

-While in directory of the project, run:
+While in the directory of the project, run:

 ```bash
 $ make